-Dell Tech World: Former Fed Leaders Talk Modernization, CX
+Dell Tech World: Fed Experts Talk Modernization, CX

 “We’re not prioritizing those initiatives or funding them in ways that match the pace of technology,” former Federal CIO Suzette Kent said on May 23.
 “Legacy technologies are like ticking time bombs.”

-Kent emphasized that the Federal government should not go just through modernization but complete transformation and avoid “enhancing and moving to the next release of the technology, but rethinking how we solve for mission – regardless of what the agency is – and using current, available technology to leapfrog and change the business processes.”
+Kent – who coined the term “cloud smart” during her tenure as Federal CIO – emphasized that the Federal government should not go just through modernization but complete transformation and avoid “enhancing and moving to the next release of the technology, but rethinking how we solve for mission – regardless of what the agency is – and using current, available technology to leapfrog and change the business processes.”

 Kent also emphasized the idea of putting “timers” on Federal tech policy, so it has the ability to move forward.
 “It needs to be continually evaluated,” the former CIO said.

-John Murray, a retired U.S. Army general and the first commanding general of the U.S. Army Futures Command, said during Dell Technologies World that it’s critical the CIO no longer sits at the table alone.
+Mike Murray, a retired U.S. Army general and the first commanding general of the U.S. Army Futures Command, said during Dell Technologies World that it’s critical the CIO no longer sits at the table alone.

 “The users are probably the most important person for the Federal government at the end of the day,” Murray said.
 The retired general explained the importance of soldier-centered design – noting that the Army’s goal is to get soldiers involved in developing and picking up the software from the get-go.